 - Flexible dining.
 A fresh and organic breakfast is included in the rate and you can request homemade dinners too, or self cater

-- It lacks those famous clifftop views which everyone wants (or thinks they want; we’d much rather stay here – no crowds and much cheaper)
+- It lacks those famous clifftop views which everyone wants (or thinks they want); but we’d much rather stay here: no crowds and much better value

 - No twin bedrooms and only 1 bathroom per house

 - The quiet location won’t suit those looking for nightlife, but on the flip side you can walk to a beach in 15 mins

 - No restaurant on-site but a couple within strolling distance and plenty of choice in Oia (1.5km)